larseknu/mobilprogrammering_2022/README.md

-# mobilprogrammering_2022
+# ITF21019 - Mobile Programming
-Examples for the course in mobil programming.
+Examples for the course ITF21019 Mobile Programming at Østfold University College.